yags/yags/README.md

     GRAPE and YAGS are incompatible: they can not be loaded at the same time.
 If you had an initialization file that loads GRAPE automatically, you should disable it in order to use YAGS.
-Alternatively, the command `gap -r` starts gap disabling any user-specific configuration files.
+Alternatively, the command `gap -r` starts GAP disabling any user-specific configuration files.

   * Unauthorized to access GAP's directories?